 In all states, any licensed doctor or nurse can prescribe PEP.
 And in a growing number of states, including California, Colorado, and Nevada, pharmacists are also allowed to prescribe PEP.
-(If you live in California, an Alto pharmacist can prescribe PEP for you after a phone consultation.)

 Since the medication should be taken as soon as possible after exposure, PEP is commonly prescribed by emergency room doctors.
 It is also available at many sexual health clinics and community-based health centers, but if you have been exposed to HIV after standard working hours, you should visit your nearest hospital’s emergency department as soon as possible.

 PEP isn’t an ongoing method of HIV prevention

 PEP is only for emergencies and infrequent exposures, as it is not 100% effective in preventing HIV even when taken as prescribed.
 It should not be considered a substitute for proven methods of long-term HIV prevention, including condoms and/or taking PrEP, a medication that can lower your risk of sexual transmission of HIV by 99% when taken daily.
 It is also important to continue using condoms during your 28-day course of PEP.

 If you have had several potential exposures to HIV, speak with your doctor about potentially taking PrEP to prevent HIV infection in the long term.

 Alto can help you navigate PEP or PrEP access